Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Benchmark Experimental Setup

 \section{Benchmark \& Experimental Setup}

-~ \textbf{Dataset.} We introduce \textbf{RoleBench}, a benchmark for evaluating T2I models' ability to generate \textit{counter-stereotypical action relationships}.
-RoleBench focuses on 10 common active relations with clear subject-object interactions: \textit{chasing, riding, throwing, holding, following, feeding, pulling, lifting, carrying}, and \textit{kissing}.
-These actions naturally develop stereotypical patterns.
-For each action relation $r$, we define two configurations: (1) \textit{Frequent ($s_{F}$, $r$, $o_{F}$)} representing stereotypical interactions (e.g., \textit{cat chasing mouse}), and (2) \textit{Rare ($s_{R}$, $r$, $o_{R}$)} with reversed roles (e.g., \textit{mouse chasing cat}), with $s_{R} = o_{F}$ and $o_{R} = s_{F}$.
-The goal is to evaluate how well T2I models can represent Rare compared to Frequent compositions.
+~ \textbf{Benchmark.} RoleBench includes 10 common action-based relations with clear subject-object interactions: \textit{chasing, riding, throwing, holding, following, feeding, pulling, lifting, carrying}, and \textit{kissing}.
+For each action relation $r$, we define (1) \textit{Frequent ($s_{F}$, $r$, $o_{F}$)} (e.g., ``cat chasing mouse''), and (2) \textit{Rare ($s_{R}$, $r$, $o_{R}$)} with reversed roles (e.g., ``mouse chasing cat''), with $s_{R} = o_{F}$ and $o_{R} = s_{F}$.
+The goal is to evaluate how well T2I models can represent rare compared to frequent compositions.
+Since recent T2I models use closed-source training data, we employ LLM semantic plausibility as a proxy for frequency patterns, which has been shown to correlate with training data distributions \citep{kauf-etal-2024-log,kauf2023event,pedinotti-etal-2021-cat}.
+We restrict RoleBench to animated objects to avoid impossible interactions (e.g., ``chair kissing boy'') and use a hybrid approach combining ~\citep{wu2024relation} and GPT-4o generation with manual filtering.
+We validate frequent/rare compositions in RoleBench quantitatively: LLM log-probabilities show frequent compositions achieve higher plausibility in 80\% of cases, and Google Search counts reveal an average rare-to-frequent ratio of 0.21, which is consistent with our analysis T2I models on RoleBench.
+More details are in Sec.~\ref{sec:supp_rolebench}.

-RoleBench includes two prompt types: (1) \textit{basic prompt} following the template \textit{"A photo of one \{s\} \{r\} one \{o\}"} and (2) \textit{advanced prompt} with detailed spatial descriptions (see Sec.~\ref{sec:method}).
-For each composition, we include 1 basic prompt and 20 advanced prompts, totaling 42 prompts per relation and 420 overall.
-For each pretrained T2I model, we generate 40 images per relation (20 per basic prompt and 20 per advanced) without fixed seeds, yielding 800 images per model (40 images x 10 relations x 2 role orders).
+RoleBench includes two prompt types: (1) \textit{basic prompts} (\textit{``A photo of one \{s\} \{r\} one \{o\}''}) and (2) \textit{spatially-aware prompts} with detailed spatial descriptions (see Fig.~\ref{fig:method}).
+For each relation, we create 1 basic prompt and 20 spatially-aware prompts for both rare and frequent directions, totaling 42 prompts per relation (21 per direction) and 420 prompts overall.
+For each T2I model, we generate images for both directions: 20 images from the basic prompt and 20 from spatially-aware prompts (1 per prompt) per direction, yielding 40 images per direction per relation, or 800 images total per model (40 images × 10 relations × 2 directions).
+1 per each spatially-aware prompt), yielding 800 images per model (40 images x 10 relations x 2 role orders).